surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Exercise-03-NeuVector.md

    4. Start Scan to scan the image in the registry.
       ![AddingRegistry-pg4](C:\Deepak-Data\SUSE\Rancher-Workshop\rancher-opa-neuvector-kubewarden-workshop\images\AddingRegistry-pg4.PNG)

-3. Click on the 'nging:latest' and it will open up the scan result as below.
+3. Click on the 'nginx:latest' and it will open up the scan result as below.

    ![AddingRegistry-pg5](C:\Deepak-Data\SUSE\Rancher-Workshop\rancher-opa-neuvector-kubewarden-workshop\images\AddingRegistry-pg5.PNG)